Affordable Housing – the facts

 For rented properties: 80% of the average local market rent.

-For home ownership: below market levels but mortgages costing more than the rental price.
+For home ownership, mortgages must be below market levels but cost more than the rental price.

 What about Government policy?

-The tenants of any existing social housing, including property owned by Housing Associations, have the right to buy the house in which they live.
+The tenants of any existing social housing, including property of Housing Associations, have the right to buy the house in which they live.
 The government promised to build a replacement for each house sold, but it has never risen higher than 1 in 5.
-So each sale results in a capital gain for the tenant but the loss of another truly affordable home to the community.
+So each sale results in the loss of another truly affordable home to the community.

-No. The 40% minimum requirement, as defined above, does prevent developers from building only large detached houses for the very wealthy.
-We at least maintain a mix of new homes.
+No. The 40% minimum requirement of “affordable” homes does prevent developers from building only large detached houses for the very wealthy, ensuring a mix of new homes.

-If a developer gains permission for a care home, then they are not required to either include an affordable element, nor to make the required payment to local infrastructure.
-This is attractive because it results in a much higher profit for them.
+But if a developer gains permission for a care home, they are not required to either include an affordable element, or make the required payment to local infrastructure.
+This results in a much higher profit for them.
+A complication is that if a charity sells land, the trustees may be obliged to sell to the highest bidder, often resulting in a new care home.

 Since HRG regained control of the Council, no development has been approved that did not have the required 40% of affordable properties included.
 In addition, the proposed nursing home by the college in Deanfield Avenue has been successfully opposed.